HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ### Bugs

 Bags in tokens cannot be edited.
-Only dragged/dropped/viewed.

 Editing of items in bags is not supported.

 The mod is not very chatty about refusing to accept dropped items, there are a few error messages displayed on the user screen.

+Item import/export is quite slow for inventories of many items.
+This is a side effect of having to await each add/delete from the inventory and my ineptitude at working out how to do it faster.

 ### Feedback